enemonsieur/offis_repo/PROJECTS/OFFIS/220627_1 differences between type of stress 1.md

 >[8] mediated in turn by a desire for incentives, security status and the ability to be promoted [10,11].

 It is a psychological condition seen as a stressor by workers.
-This condition can lead to diseases.Eventhough, some studies show people satisfy by their job experience workoeverload.  **Formatting and grammar errors in this sentence**
+This condition can lead to diseases.
+Eventhough, some studies show people satisfy by their job experience workoeverload.  **Formatting and grammar errors in this sentence**
 > “Some studies find that work overload is a characteristic of job satisfaction, despite leading to unhealthy patterns  Nonetheless, extensive literature shows that work overload is negatively related to health indicators [12,13].

 People that are overload often experience "low psychological detachement", and just can't plug out from work.
 There's a 3 way relationship between W-Overload, P. detachement and technology use.